On matrices in finite free position: Moments and cumulants of sums of matrices in additive FFP

 Let us now examine the case when $A$ is in additive FFP with itself.
 We denote by $\mc{P}(j)$ the set of partitions of the set $[j] = \{1,\ldots,j\}$. $\mc{P}(j)$ forms a lattice with a least element $0_j = \{\{1\},\{2\},\ldots,\{j\}\}$ and an upper element $1_j = \{\{1,2,\ldots,j\}\}$.
 When $\pi = \{V_1,\ldots,V_r\} \in \mc{P}(j)$ is a partition of $[j]$ with $r$ blocks then we set $|\pi|=r$ and denote by $\kappa_{\pi}(A)$ the product of the cumulants

-The Möbius function $\mu(0_j,\pi)$ is where $r_i$ is the number of blocks of $\pi$ of size $i$. \begin{theorem} Let $A \in \Cnn$.
-Then $A$ is in additive FFP with itself if and only if $A$ has a single eigenvalue. \end{theorem} \begin{proof} When $A$ has a single eigenvalue then it is in additive FFP with itself by Corollary~\ref{cor:single_ev}.
+The M\"{o}bius function $\mu(0_j,\pi)$ is where $r_i$ is the number of blocks of $\pi$ of size $i$. \begin{theorem} Let $A \in \Cnn$.
+Then $A$ is in additive FFP with itself if and only if it is the sum of a nilpotent and a scalar matrix, i.e., the multiple of a unipotent matrix. \end{theorem} \begin{proof} When $A$ is the sum of a nilpotent and a scalar matrix then it is in additive FFP with itself by Corollary~\ref{cor:single_ev}.

 Suppose now that $A$ is in additive FFP with itself.
 By \eqref{eq:cumulants_additive}, $\kappa_j(2A) = 2\kappa_j(A)$, for $j \geq 1$.
 On the other hand, by the definition of a cumulant \cite{AP18}, $\kappa_j(2A) = 2^j \kappa_j(A)$.
 It follows that